Sylvera’s approach to ARR ratings

 Afforestation, Reforestation & Revegetation (ARR) projects increase carbon stocks by planting or assisting the natural regeneration of woody biomass.
 ARR activities are diverse and can include: agroforestry, commercial plantations, farmer-assisted natural regeneration, and mangrove restoration (one type of blue carbon project).
 Blue carbon projects generate a lot of buzz, but not all of these projects can be classified as ARR as there are some REDD+ blue carbon projects.
 ARR is a popular nature-based solution (NBS) because project activities result in carbon sequestration, making them a removal credit.
 However, there is a range of quality within available ARR credits, and it is critical to consider quality at the project level.

-What about the other 70%?
+By end of 2023, we expect to have rated 70% of the issued ARR credits.
+What about the other 30%?
 ARR credits follow a power law distribution, where there are a few projects that have large issuances and a long tail of projects with very small issuances.
 More significantly, however, a large portion of the projects on the long tail have insufficient data, which means that Sylvera is not able to conduct a comprehensive assessment of quality.
 The most common type of data missing is a shapefile (the geographic boundary of the area for which credits are being claimed), and Sylvera has made repeated requests to developers to share this fundamental information.
 Unfortunately, in many cases we have received no response, which makes it impossible to fully evaluate the integrity of a project.
-Afterall, if you don’t know where the trees have been planted, how can you be confident these projects are delivering the carbon benefits they promise?
+After all, if you don’t know where the trees have been planted, how can you be confident these projects are delivering the carbon benefits they promise?

 How Sylvera thinks about ARR credit quality